TwistingTwists/obsidian-tools/Rust Async Notes.md

 		1. A unit of time / work - tokio::yield_now
 	3. What is a runtime?
 	4. Rust's await - difference with JS
-	5. Shared state concurrency -
+	5. Shared state concurrency
 		1. Lock based
 		2. Await free / lock free concurrency
 	6. Message passing via channels

-3. Async cancellation / AsyncIterators
+3. State of Async Ecosytem in Rust today
+	1. async in std lib
+	2. Runtimes
-4. Structured concurrency and related crates
+	3. concurrency and related crates
+		1. async recursion
+		2. OnceCell / RefCell / Cell / Atomics
+		3. async functions in traits
+		4. timed futures - Tokio::select!
-	1. What is structured concurrency ?
+	4. structured concurrency - What why how?
+	5. Conclusion
+		1. Enough to get going and build!
+		2. Looking forward - what to expect from future versions of rust?

-5.
+5. Patterns of async code
+	2. Deep Dive mini redis - by Tokio team
+	3. Async cancellation / AsyncIterators / AsyncStreams
+	4. Function Coloring
+		1. calling Sync code from within async code
+			1. Especially , FFI (with c libraries which are Sync)
+	5. Building async libraries - exposing async
+	6.
+7.
-6. Examples examples
+8. Examples examples
 	1. Async future within async runtime
 	2. Bridge sync code with async
 		1. Tokio Asyncifies std library
 		2. FFI and spawn_blocking
-7. Threads and runtime (tokio)
+9. Threads and runtime (tokio)
 	1. Message passing via channels
 	2.
-8. Pinning - what, why , how, when?
+10. Pinning - what, why , how, when?
-9. Efficient data structures
+11. Efficient data structures
 	1. A short intro to memcpy / mmap
 	2. zero copy